-The goal of this glossary is to gather all the key terms needed for a common understanding of the Open Access domain.
+The goal of this glossary is to gather all the key terms needed for collaborators to share a common understanding of the Open Access domain.

 Access – The continued, available for use, ongoing usability of a digital resource, retaining all qualities of authenticity, accuracy and functionality deemed to be essential for the purposes the digital material was created and/or acquired for.
 Users who have access can retrieve, manipulate, copy, and store copies on a wide range of hard drives and external devices.